 For example, is it important to implement common HR practices to “introduce” and “reinforce” values during Onboarding, Reviews, Peer Recognition, etc.

 Your team can also implement software to nudge and guide people to act accordingly with values.
 For example - to encourage two way feedback, a new manager who is about to have 1-1s can be prompted to ask certain questions.
 Or - to strengthen DEI, a manager can be Slacked information about an important upcoming holiday of a team member who works elsewhere.

-I founded Pyn to help companies scale the employee experience and culture.
-To help anyone get started, my team and I put together a free resource to guide you in creating values, and dive deeper into ways to help employees live by those values.
-You can access it below.
+I founded Pyn to help companies scale the employee experience and culture, and it's been incredible creating values and diving deeper into ways to help employees live by those values.